nbeddows/meen-i8080-arcade/README.md

 ### Configuration

 A configuration file targeting the i8080 arcade hardware is provided in json format.
-It is desinged for flexibility and verbosity.
+It is designed for flexibility and verbosity.
 It is divided into two main sections:

 #### Hardware